moubi/blog/content/blog/hoc-vs-hook/index.md

  - is often **more flexible and efficient** than pure hooks solution when it comes to state management.
  - is still suitable for **the common** case.

-But the truth is, hooks and render props shake hands and play well together.
-If you must decide between the two, though, let's put that decision on stress.
+The truth is, hooks and render props shake hands and play well together.
+But if you must decide between either of the two, though, let's put that decision on stress.

 Read on...

-_If your are not familiar with hooks and the render props pattern - don't worry - a good starting point is [Render Props](https://reactjs.org/docs/render-props.html), [Use a Render Prop!](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) and [Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html) from the React docs.
+_If your are not familiar with hooks and the render props pattern - don't worry - a good starting point is [Render Props](https://reactjs.org/docs/render-props.html), [Use a Render Prop!](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) and [Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html).
 A list of resources is also available at the end._

 ## <a class="header-link" href="#render-props-are-not-dead" id="render-props-are-not-dead">#</a> Render Props are Not Dead

 [A talk](https://www.youtube.com/watch?v=pn0pIgdQvhU&list=PLCC436JpVnK0Q4WHoB85ZYBwcCyTaMgAl&index=6) with that name by [Erik Rasmussen](https://twitter.com/erikras) was the trigger for this writing.
 It outlines how we got from HoCs to hooks.
 Watch it, it should make things clearer.

 I remember the voice in my head when hit the play button on that React Europe video: _"Wait, should I do another rewrite of my library, getting rid of the render props I so much like"_.
 At that time **v2 of [Enform](https://github.com/moubi/enform)** was released and I was happy with it.
-Immediate v3 rewrite would destroy the positive feeling.
+An immediate v3 rewrite would destroy my positive feeling.

 **May be you:**
  - work with hooks, but may not fully understand them